How to Pack and Move a Washing Machine Safely

 Use an appliance trolley with a strap — not a flat furniture trolley.
 The trolley goes against the back of the machine, your helper tilts forward, you slip the trolley underneath, then lean back to balance.
 Strap it on across the front of the machine.

 Walk it slowly.
-Front-loaders are 75–95 kg and the centre of gravity is high.
+Front-loaders are 75–95kg and the centre of gravity is high.
 Steps are the dangerous bit — bring a third person if you’ve got more than two stairs.
+I’ve thrown my back out doing the hero solo lift, and twenty-five years later it still grumbles in winter.
+Don’t be that bloke.

 Step 9: Load on the truck upright, strapped tight